 “A few years ago I almost lost her, so I trashed all my suits.
 Then we had to mop up Hydra and then Ultron.
 My fault.
 And then, and then, and then, I never stopped, because the truth is I don’t wanna stop.
 I don’t wanna lose her.
 I thought maybe the Accords could split the difference.”

-Steve and Tony’s ever-present friction escalates further than ever, with disagreements about right and wrong, both steadfast in their belief they’re on the right side, forcing their allies to choose between them.
+Steve and Tony’s ever-present friction escalates further than ever, with disagreements about right and wrong, both steadfast in their diametrically opposed beliefs, forcing their allies to choose between them.
 People get hurt.
 People go to prison.
 But things don’t get really ugly until it is revealed that a brainwashed Bucky Barnes murdered his parents.

 Tony is entirely consumed by his rage, viciously attacking Steve in an attempt to get to Bucky.
 While Bucky’s level of culpability for actions committed under brainwashing is debatable, Tony does not even entertain this discussion, stating “I don’t care, he killed my mom.”
 This comment is also pretty telling about his relationship with his father, by the by.